FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/account.md

 ## Storage of accounts

 - Java SDK supports private key string or file loading, so the private key of the account can be stored in the database or local file。
-- Local files support two storage formats, with PKCS12 encrypted storage and PEM plaintext storage。
-- When developing a business, you can choose the storage and management method of the private key according to the actual business scenario.。
+- Local files support two storage formats, where PKCS12 is stored encrypted and PEM is stored in clear text。 -When developing a business, you can choose the storage and management method of the private key according to the actual business scenario。

 ## Use of account

 ### Console Load Private Key File

 The account generation script get _ account.sh is provided in the console.
 The generated account private key file is in the accounts directory.
-You need to specify the private key file when loading the private key in the console.。
+You need to specify the private key file when loading the private key in the console。
 There are several ways to start the console:

 ```shell